sjwu1235/AK-adapted/README.md

 ```
 python Stage_2_scraper.py
 ```
-In the event of a stall, eg: page taking too long to load or a recaptcha, the script will instruct you to resolve the URL and allow it to continue.
-Hence, I don't reccomend setting the window to headless in the code as you may be required to help the scraper sometimes.
+In the event of a stall, eg: page taking too long to load or a reCAPTCHA, the script will instruct you to resolve the URL and allow it to continue.
+Hence, I don't reccomend setting the window to headless as you may be required to help the scraper sometimes.

 **detailed stall troubleshooting **
 Still to come